Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Introduction

-To investigate the effect of a coronal envelope as a free boundary on a convective dynamo, we perform a detailed study of simulations with and without a coronal envelope, by varying the size of the envelope, as well as the cooling profile, the magnetic boundary condition, and the rotation rate.
+To investigate and follow up on the findings of \cite{WKMB13}, we perform a detailed study of similar simulations with and without a coronal envelope to investigate the effect of a coronal envelope as a free boundary on a convectively driven dynamo.
+We vary the size of the envelope, as well as the cooling profile, the magnetic boundary condition, and the rotation rate.
 We analyze the effect on the flows, differential rotation, and the magnetic field evolution.
 Even though the solar corona most likely has limited influence on the dynamics of subsurface flows and the evolution of the magnetic fields in the Sun, these studies are important for investigating different influences and effects on convective dynamo simulations.
-Every simulation, in which we better understand the mechanism causing flow and magnetic field evolution, will bring us a step closer toward understanding the dynamics of the interior of the Sun.
+Every simulation, in which we better understand the mechanism causing flow and magnetic field evolution, will bring us a step closer toward understanding the dynamics of the interior of the Sun and other stars.

-\section{Model and Setup}
+\section{Model and setup}

 Our setup is similar to the one-layer model of \cite{KMB12,KMCWB13} and the two-layer model of \cite{WKMB13}, both of which have recently also been used in \cite{WKKB14}.
 We use a wedge in spherical polar coordinates ($r,\theta,\phi$), in which the layer below the surface ($r_0\le r\le R$) represents the convection zone.
-Here, $R$ is the solar radius and $r_0$ corresponds to the bottom of the convection zone $r=0.7\, R$.
-The layer above the surface represents a simplified coronal envelope, which extends to different outer radii ($R\le r\le\Rc$).
-The domain spans $15^\circ\le\theta\le 165^\circ$ in colatitude and $0^\circ\le\phi\le90^\circ$ in longitude (a quarter of a sphere).
+Here, $R$ is the solar radius and $r_0$ corresponds to the bottom of the convection zone at $r=0.7\, R$.
+The layer above the surface ($R\le r\le\Rc$) represents a simplified coronal envelope, which extends to outer radius $\Rc$.
+The domain spans $15^\circ\le\theta\le 165^\circ$ in colatitude and $0^\circ\le\phi\le90^\circ$ in longitude.
 We solve the equations of compressible magnetohydrodynamics,

 where the magnetic field is defined via the vector potential $\BB=\nab\times\AAA$, ensuring the solenoidality of $\BB$ at all times, $\JJ=\nab\times\BB/\mu_0$ is the current density with $\mu_0$ being the vacuum permeability, $\eta$ is the magnetic diffusivity, $\nu$ is the kinematic viscosity, $\uu$ is the plasma velocity, $\rho$ is the mass density, $s$ is the specific entropy, and $\DD/\DD t=\partial/\partial t + \uu\cdot\nab$ is the Lagrangian derivative.
 The traceless rate-of-strain tensor is given by